-Here at last is the book (Click here or, if you prefer, the link at the end of this page to be whisked to the book—well, the electronic version, at least) by my dad that you have been waiting for—possibly since the 1930s, when he first began talking up the book he was going to write, but more likely in your lifetime.
+Here at last is the book by my dad that you have been waiting for, possibly since the 1940s, when he first began talking up the book he was going to write, but more likely in your lifetime.
 As it turns out, alas, this is not that book, which was to have been the end-all mathematics textbook on differential equations.

 Instead, this book is a collection of his humorous writing, culled from hundreds if not thousands of pages of limericks, one-liners, stories in verse, regular-old poems, and items not in any poetic form known to humankind.

 My dad liked to group his writings by category—for example, limericks, restaurant reviews, eclectic vignettes.
 But because of his habit of revising everything multiple times, these categories were not fixed.
 Thus you might find a poem in the limerick section one day and in the vignette (vignette, not vinaigrette, although my dad enjoying cooking) section the next.
 To simplify matters, I reduced the number of categories and didn’t worry so much about whether a poem was or wasn’t a limerick, to use just one example.
 To effect this, I used his rubric Diverse Verse as a catch-all term for work that didn’t clearly fit a better-defined category, like Restaurant Review.

 He also liked alphabetizing items in the categories, although sometimes the letter he worked off of was not what you would expect, namely, the title of the poem or the first word of a line.
 Instead, it might be the last letter in the first line.
 In most regular-old poetry books the poems most likely are arranged thematically rather than alphabetically.
 That said, I decided to organize the poems alphabetically within categories using what I hope is a logical approach to alphabetic schemes.
 If that logic sometimes evades you, rest assured that it sometimes evaded me too.